PureStorage-OpenConnect/px-gitops/asyncDR/readme.md

 		git commit -m "Adding new file."
 		git push central

-* Now to check new changes pushed to central repository or not, first **move** to the central cloned directory from terminal and then do **git pull** using following.
+* Now to check if new changes pushed to central repository or not, first **move** to the central cloned directory from terminal and then do **git pull** using following.

 		cd ~/central
 		git pull origin